Sumandora/FrameworkCS2/README.md

 ./Build.sh
 ```

-If you want to supply additional compiler arguments use `CXXFLAGS`
+If you want to supply additional compiler arguments use `CXXFLAGS`.
 ```sh
 CXXFLAGS="-fstack-protector-strong" ./Build.sh
 ```
-Some of these might break the resulting binary, however.
+Some of these might break the resulting binary however.

-A ELF-Binary will be built in the "Build"-subdirectory, which will be created by the script.
+An ELF-Binary will be built in the "Build"-subdirectory, which will be created by the script.

 ### Custom library names